kmzima/AI-RE-/README.md

 #### Disclaimer
-This code was submitted in partial fulfilment of the an MSc in Data Science degree at the University of Witwatersrand.
+This code was submitted in partial fulfilment of an MSc in Data Science degree at the University of Witwatersrand.
-AI tools were used to help in implementing the code but the code was written and implemented by me.